msmith719/windows/ssh.md

 # SSH

-This is only meant to be a guide for a starting point.
+:heavy_exclamation_mark: This is only meant to be a guide for a starting point.
 Always implement security best practices, and routinely audit what is still setup in prod and even test enviroments.
 Also check the stuff you have forgotten about as well. :grinning:

 ## Generate New Key Pair
 ``` ps1